SMTG-Bham/doped/docs/index.rst

 ``ShakeNBreak``
 ================
-As shown in the tutorials, it is highly recommended to use the `ShakeNBreak`_ approach when calculating point defects in solids, to ensure you have identified the groundstate structures of your defects.
+As shown in the tutorials, it is highly recommended to use the `ShakeNBreak`_ approach when calculating point defects in solids, to ensure you have identified the ground-state structures of your defects.
 As detailed in the `theory paper`_, skipping this step can result in drastically incorrect formation energies, transition levels, carrier capture (basically any property associated with defects).
 This approach is followed in the :ref:`tutorials <Tutorials>`, with a more in-depth explanation and tutorial